 4 Machine learning pipeline

-The typical machine learning workflow consist of:
+The typical machine learning workflow consists of:

 Machine Learning pipeline